 Helping others while having a voice of my own was one of the things on my bucket list.
 It is unfair how many people live their lives of underachievement because they are afraid to have their own voice for success.
 I believe being able to visualize and share my ideas with others and making a positive impact simultaneously is a remarkable thing.
 With my desire to achieve this, I created Raisondetre.

-.Raisondetre is a community service club that organizes visits to Yayasan Kasih Anak Kanker Indonesia (YKAKI).
-As the founder, my goal was not only to make a successful visit to YKAKI but also share my vision with other group members.
-I wanted my group members to learn something from the visit and from what I do.
-To make the visit memorable for these children, I wanted to everyone to support each other and be positive.
-So during group meetings, I encouraged everyone to not be afraid to speak up.
-My goal was trying to have a family rather than a team.
-At the end of the meeting, I would share personal stories that lead me to creating Raisondetre, blast some music, and create a good bonding time and spread positive energy.
+Raisondetre is a community service club that organizes visits to Yayasan Kasih Anak Kanker Indonesia (YKAKI).
+As the founder, my goal was not only to get the group to contribute to YKAKI, but also to get my group to participate actively.
+In order to create a safe environment where everyone could share their opinions without judgment, I started to share my personal story that led me to create Raisondetre.
+This allowed them to understand that they were not just there to participate passively, but to be active in terms of thinking of the ideas to contribute to YKAKI.
+At the end of each meeting, I would also play some positive upbeat music to create an environment where everyone could spend time bonding and to break down barriers that prevented them from speaking out.

-During meetings my team members and I faced lots of obstacles.
-Trying to find a middle ground was hard as all of us has different opinion and wants to speak up.
-But by slowly listening and understanding to one another’s advices and take critics from one another, we resolved our disputes and decided to also sell self-designed t-shirts and donate all the profit to YKAKI.
-In a time span of 4 months, we successfully earned a profit worth of 15 million and donate all of it to the foundation.
-In the next 2 months, we also successfully visited YKAKI.
+Creating an open environment for everyone to voice out their opinions was not without obstacles.
+We had to constantly find middle ground when everyone had different opinions.
+But by slowly listening, understanding and taking critical advices from one another, we managed to resolve our disputes.
+At the end of the discussions, we decided to not only visit YKAKI, but donate a monetary contribution as well.
+To do that, we sold self-designed t-shirts and donated all the profits to YKAKI.
+Within 4 months, we earned a profit of 15 million and planned a successful visit to YKAKI.

-Having the opportunity to start Raisondetre, it made me realize that leadership is not having control but being the motivation why everyone is not afraid to speak up and lift others up.
-Through this experience, I had learnt to be more independent and flexible.
+Having the opportunity to start Raisondetre, it made me realize that leadership is not about control, but it is about creating a safe environment for the team to voice out their opinions and come up with solutions as a team.